Research Collaborator Due Diligence

 Do these due diligence checks apply to collaborators on an industry funded research project?

-No - these due diligence checks are not required for collaborators or sub-contractors on industry funded research projects, as these are subject to the full contracting process.
+No - the Research Collaborator Due Diligence checks are not required for collaborators or sub-contractors on industry funded research projects, as these are subject to the full contracting process.

 Does due diligence apply to consultants?